Spruik/Libre/README.md

 # Libre
-| Opensource Manufacturing Execution and Performance Monitoring built on Grafana, Influx and Postgres.
+| Open source Manufacturing Execution and Performance Monitoring built on Grafana, Influx, and Postgres.

 ## Quickstart